Reloading your ammunition supply is an amazing way to save some cash and a great way to be more involved in this awesome gun hobby.

 - Works With Both Corncob And Nutshell Media (we recommend Walnut)

 - Holds 2 lbs. of media and can clean up to 350 38spl. cases per cycle

 Working:Lyman Pro 1200 Tumbler (115-Volt) is easy to use and is designed to deliver you the superior most results in a shortest possible cycle time.

 You can simply add your favorite Lyman dry media into the machine along with dirty cases.
 And turn it on.

-For getting better results and to remove the heavy fouling you can consider mixing in Lyman’s Turbo Case Cleaner solution into the tumbler.
+To get better results and remove the heavy fouling, you can consider mixing in Lyman’s Turbo Case Cleaner solution into the tumbler.

 This Lyman Pro Tumbler can also be used as an individual polishing and drying step for cases that are already cleaned in a rotary wet tumbler or your sonic cleaner machine.

 3- Frankford Arsenal Quick-N-EZ – Best Brass Tumbler Starter Kit

 The Frankford Arsenal Quick-N-EZ Vibratory Tumbler is next on our list that offers you a quick (as the name implies), easy and economical way to clean your dirty brass for reloading purposes.